DR Congo women's national football team: History

-After a long hiatus from competitive play, Congo DR returned to compete in the CAF qualifiers for the 2020 Summer Olympics in Tokyo.
-Previous attempts at qualifying for the Olympics in 2004, 2008, and 2012 had been unsuccessful, with the team's deepest run taking them only as far as the second round.
-Congo DR opened the 2020 qualifying campaign with a 2–2 draw away to Tanzania, then advanced to the second round with a 1–0 win in the second leg of the fixture.
+Congo DR returned to compete in the CAF qualifiers for the 2020 Summer Olympics in Tokyo.
 Their second round opponent, Equatorial Guinea withdrew, seeing Congo DR through to the third round to face Cameroon.
 After suffering a 0–2 loss in the first leg at Yaoundé, Congo DR built a 2–0 lead at home only to see a late goal by Ajara Nchout knock them out of the tournament with a 2–3 loss on aggregate.

 Team image

 Home stadium

 The DR Congo women's national football team plays their home matches on the Stade des Martyrs.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.